rasaford/cs4243/Assignment1/README.txt

-This assignment is due on 29/08/2019 23:59.
+uThis assignment is due on 29/08/2019 23:59.
 Please zip this folder and name it your_student_ID.zip e.g., A0186989W.zip, and submit it via LumiNUS LAB1_submissions
 ###########################################
 ASSIGNMENT1